anokha-24/anokha_qr_scan/README.md

 # Anokha Event Attendance

-Built for Anokha Event Organizers/Admins to take attendance of the participants in the event and ensure that only registered participants are allowed to enter/exit the event.
+Built for Anokha Event Organizers/Admins, this application allows you to take attendance of participants in events, ensuring that only registered participants are allowed to enter or exit the respective event.
+Additionally, entry and exit at the main gate can be recorded and controlled.

 ## Features

 - [x] Admins/EventOrganizers/AttendanceTakers can login to the app.
+- [x] Gate Entry/Exit can be marked via QR Code Scanning.
 - [x] Events associated with the logged in user are displayed.
     - [x] Display the events the logged official can take attendance for.
     - [x] Select the event to take attendance for.
-- [x] Take Attendance Screen
+- [x] Take Attendance Screen.
     - [x] QR Code Scanner to scan the QR Code of the participant.
         - [x] Scan QR with camera.
         - [x] Upload QR screenshot to take attendance.